 Tracy G. Hirrel

 Tracy serves as a member of the Board of Overseers of The Gamble House and a member of the Board of Trustees for Hollenbeck Palms, a senior living facility in Los Angeles.
 She has served as a board member of Kidspace Childrens Museum in Pasadena where she chaired the Exhibits and Education commitee, and has served on the Scholarship Committee of Five Acres.
 She was a member of The Junior League of Pasadena for 10 years, was on the board of trustees of the San Marino Schools Foundation, the PTA, the Sacred Heart Mothers’ Guild, and the Westridge Alumni Association.
-“Being a board member of the Ayrshire Foundation is so gratifying, because it enables me to participate in the communities I lives in and am passionate about.
+“Being a board member of the Ayrshire Foundation is so gratifying, because it enables me to participate in the communities I live in and am passionate about.
 It is, also, a great way for the family to get together and learn about each others’ interests and informed giving.”

 Richard J. Hirrel